-Human capital – a talented and skilled workforce – remains as your company’s top asset in the intense competition of business and market share.
-A skilled workforce that is actively engaged is the most powerful factor that will drive your organization towards higher productivity levels, business growth and a positive company reputation.
+Human capital – a talented and skilled workforce – remains your company’s top asset in the intense competition for business and market share.
+A skilled workforce that is actively engaged is the most powerful factor that will drive your organization toward higher productivity levels, business growth, and a positive company reputation.
 Disengaged employees lack enthusiasm for and a connection to their job, and are less committed to your organization.
 Because they are tuned out or feel disassociated from organizational activities, there is a higher likelihood of them leaving your organization on a negative note.
 Their ambivalence to what is going on around them can even affect the morale of colleagues around them, and lead to a drop in productivity and performance in the long run.

-In the same 2015 Aon Hewitt study, the top five drivers of employee engagement (in Asia Pacific) were found to be career opportunities, EVP, recognition, reputation and lastly pay.
+In the same 2015 Aon Hewitt study, the top five drivers of employee engagement (in Asia Pacific) were found to be career opportunities, EVP, recognition, reputation, and lastly pay.

 In the course of rapidly growing an organization to catch up in a competitive market, it is easy for managers to lose sight of how growth and change can also affect their staff.

-Regular performance appraisals are one way managers can stay in touch with their staff and their job development.
+Regular performance appraisals are one-way managers can stay in touch with their staff and their job development.
 A well-designed appraisal process can also allow managers to measure an employee’s engagement and satisfaction levels.

-The role of the performance appraisal also lets the employee give, and receive, honest feedback.
+The role of the performance appraisal also lets the employee give, and receive honest feedback.
 This is the best opportunity for a manager to listen to feedback from the employee about the organization and his role in the organization.
-Even if the employee does not provide direct feedback, a manager that is experienced in the art of employee appraisals, coupled with a well-designed appraisal process and an effective performance appraisal solution, can learn a lot from an employee and discern his levels of association and engagement with the organization.
+Even if the employee does not provide direct feedback, a manager who is experienced in the art of employee appraisals, coupled with a well-designed appraisal process and an effective performance appraisal solution, can learn a lot from an employee and discern his levels of association and engagement with the organization.

 The performance appraisal should also set the scenario for the manager to provide recognition (third-ranked engagement driver) to the employee where it is due.
 It is often not realized or shown, but studies have shown that positive recognition of their strengths from management and the organization is a huge motivation point for employees.
 Motivated employees feel valued by their organization, and the two-way feedback allows them to feel that they are contributing to the organization.
 This in turn raises their engagement level positively.

-After using your performance appraisal software to identify disengaged employees, the next step to consider is the impact of learning, training and professional development on your employees.
+After using your performance appraisal software to identify disengaged employees, the next step to consider is the impact of learning, training, and professional development on your employees.
 With career opportunities being the top driver of employee engagement, employers and organizations need to prolong their employees’ tenure with the company by creating new opportunities for their employees’ career development.
 Even more importantly, there is a need to improve their employees’ skills and knowledge so that they are able to take on their new roles with ease.
 Of course, career paths and development opportunities should also

 The integrated talent management solution is your best launching pad.
-By analyzing all the available talent analytics, ranging from performance appraisal test scores, to an employee’s various aptitudes, managers can work with the employees to plan out a suitable career development path for each individual person.
+By analyzing all the available talent analytics, ranging from performance appraisal test scores to an employee’s various aptitudes, managers can work with the employees to plan out a suitable career development path for each individual person.
 Analysis of competency gaps, if any, can be analyzed again with a good learning management solution (LMS).
-If any competency gaps exist, managers can then identify and recommend any necessary learning and training needs for the employee to fulfil their new or future roles.
+If any competency gaps exist, managers can then identify and recommend any necessary learning and training needs for the employee to fulfill their new or future roles.

 By paying close attention to employees and placing care and focus on what concerns them, employees will feel more valued by the management and become more engaged by participating actively in their own career development.
 They are also more likely to remain with your organization for longer, thus increasing their contribution and worth to you.